dmuth/cat-crawler/README.md

 ### Current status

-In progress.
-This doesn't yet actually work. :-)  I am writing code and a few unit tests at a time.
+**In progress.**  This doesn't yet actually work. :-)  I am writing code and a few unit tests at a time.

+### TODO

+- Write main.go
+  - Command line argument parsing
+- Loop detection in URL crawler
+- Create image crawler
+  - Add search capability to alt and title tags
+- Write instrumentation to detect how many goroutines are active/idle

 ### Installation